PoojithaAlam/EventBriteClone/README.md

 https://eventbrite-6e7m.onrender.com

-(Please note: some links may become inactive over time.
+(Please note: some links may become inactive due to hosting limitations over time.
 If so, feel free to explore the repository or browse the code directly.)

 ## Install dependencies